Gabriele Tergit: Career

 Starting in 1920, Tergit published in the feuilletons of the Vossische Zeitung and the Berliner Tageblatt.
 During this time, Tergit became well known to the German newsreading public as a court-room reporter at the Berliner Tageblatt.
 She was amongst a group of reporters who introduced literary sensibilities to court-room reporting.
 Articles of her criticizing injustice or reactionary judges were also printed in the journal Die Weltbühne, which was published by Carl von Ossietzky.
 In 1928, she married the architect Heinz Reifenberg.

 Her début novel, Käsebier erobert den Kurfürstendamm, appeared in 1932 and made her famous.
-Due to her critical assessment of processes involving Nazis, a horde of SA-men tried to force their way into her apartment in March 1933.
-She then flew to Spindlermühle, and later moved to Palestine.
+Due to her critical assessment of trials involving Nazis, a horde of SA-men tried to force their way into her apartment in March 1933.
+She then fled to Spindlermühle, and later moved to Palestine.
 From 1938, she lived in London.
-She had already started her historical novel Effingers which deals with several generations of a German-Jewish family and which is sometimes dubbed the "Jewish Buddenbrooks".
+She had already started her historical novel The Effingers (published in English in 2025) which deals with several generations of a German-Jewish family and which is sometimes dubbed the "Jewish Buddenbrooks".
 It was published in 1951 but had only limited success at the time of publication.

 Tergit died in London, 25 July 1982.
 Posthumously, her recollections, Etwas Seltenes überhaupt, appeared in 1983.
 A street in Berlin is named after her.